psychcomposite/psychcomposite.github.io/framework/primitives/literal.md

 >Relatively limited daydreaming, reflection, interspection at baseline.

-## Linkages
+## Proxies

+### Neurophysiological

+* Infrequent or inhibited default-mode-network activity at baseline, and perhaps even so in the absence of task demands.

-### Proxies
+### Psychometric

 * Sensor-type in MBTI
 * Low score on 'Openness' in the Big Five

-### Neurophysiological presentation

-* Infrequent or inhibited default-mode-network activity at baseline, and perhaps even so in the absence of task demands.